alloademola/project-6/README.md

  <img width="1066" alt="Screenshot 2023-02-03 at 13 04 59" src="https://user-images.githubusercontent.com/118350020/216600190-6b2309ed-4254-47e3-bd67-44fcbf536311.png">

-next step is to install To install PHP and it’s depemdencies
+next step is to install To install PHP and it’s dependencies

  so we need to run all this command below